Link Search Menu Expand Document

 The operating system and system libraries to be made available in your container are specified in singularity.def, while program dependencies are provided by conda environments pre-installed into the container.
 In other words, containers still rely on proper condaFamilies declarations - what differs is where the conda environments are built and by whom.

-A complete description of Singularity definition files is beyond our scope (see link above), but most developers can simply use singularity.def as it is provided in the suite template.
+A complete description of Singularity definition files is beyond scope here (see link above), but most developers can simply use singularity.def as it is provided in the suite template.
 Otherwise, you might think about changing:

 # singularity.def